LAST UPDATED: October 3, 2019

 A: Yes, you can wear both glasses and goggles while wearing a helmet as long as they do not interfere with the helmet or cause it to sit more loosely on your head.
 You may want to consider putting glasses on first before strapping on the helmet to ensure a tighter fit.
 Goggles can be placed over the helmet.

-For a strong and comfortable mountain bike helmet, consider the Giro Revel Bike Helmet.
-Our more budget-friendly pick, the Giro Hex Mountain Bike Helmet, features thick padding and multiple air vents to keep you cool.
+For a helmet that fits well and offers maximum protection, consider the Giro Chronicle MIPS Adult Dirt Cycling Helmet.
+Our more budget-friendly pick, the Lixada Mountain Bike Helmet, helps absorb shock and keep you cool.